Critics weigh in on Al Gore's 'An Inconvenient Sequel'

 Gore's presence in the midst of Hollywood's most celebrated night, as well as the Oscar he took home for best Documentary Feature, was all thanks to "An Inconvenient Truth."
 The documentary on the climate crisis, an adaptation of a slideshow Gore regularly delivered, had been one of the surprise cultural and critical hits of 2006.
 It also had the galvanizing effect of sparking a global debate on everything from carbon emissions to hybrid vehicles and renewable energy.

 Now, a little over 10 years since the original film first hit theaters on May 24, 2006, a silver-haired Gore is back with a follow-up called "An Inconvenient Sequel: Truth to Power."
-The documentary, premiering at the 2017 Sundance Film Festival earlier this week, chronicles the progress made over the last decade to address the climate crisis, as well as Gore's personal efforts to educate and empower citizen activists around the world.
+The documentary, which premiered at the 2017 Sundance Film Festival in January, chronicles the progress made over the last decade to address the climate crisis, as well as Gore's personal efforts to educate and empower citizen activists around the world.

 You can see a first clip from the film below.

 So what do the critics think?
+The consensus seems to be that the film has punch, especially given the fact that the U.S., under President Donald Trump, has announced its intention to pull out of the Paris climate agreement.
+Salon spoke to the directors of the sequel, Bonni Cohen and Jon Shenk.

+"The Trump victory sharpens Al’s message because Trump stands firmly in the camp that denies the facts of climate science," the directors told Salon.
+"What surprised us is the backlash to Trump’s speech in which we announced his intentions to pull the U.S. out of the Paris climate agreement.
+Many mayors, U.S. governors and business leaders have stepped up and announced plans to keep America’s commitment to the agreement, despite Trump’s failure to lead on the issue."

-From what we've read so far, the consensus seems to be that the film has punch.
-What remains to be seen, however, is what kind of impression it will make with audiences.
+What remains to be seen, however, is what kind of impression the movie will make with audiences.

 "One of the toughest things about a film like this, is figuring out who its audience actually is," writes Ty Cooper for HeyUGuys.
 "Most people have already decided where they stand on the issue of global warming.
 Change needs to come from both ends of the spectrum, whether that’s left and right, or east and west.
 The problem with this film however, is that it often pats one side on the back while at the same time vilifying the other."